-Depending on where you go for the education portion of your welding training, it could take anywhere from a few weeks to a few years.
-There are many different types of training programs available that offer basic concepts all the way to an associate degree or higher.
+Depending on where you go for the educational portion of your welding training, it could take anywhere from as few as 10 months to a several years.
+There are many different types of training programs available that offer certificates or associate degrees.

-- Technical school: Depending on where you attend, welding programs may take a few weeks to a few months.
-Trade school can cost anywhere from a few thousand dollars to over $20,000 for the program.
+- Technical school: Depending on where you attend, welding programs may range from a few weeks to approximately 10 months.
+Find local welding training programs here.

-- Associate degree: Welding programs at community colleges vary in length.
+- Associate degree: Welding programs at community colleges vary in length, but most will have you trained in 18-24 months.
 Some may only require you to take a certain amount of credits, while others will take two years if you attend as a full-time student.
-Associate degree programs can cost around $8,000 per year or higher.

 - Apprenticeship: Apprenticeships for welding last 3-4 years.
 It will include 2,000 hours of paid training per year, plus 144 classroom hours per year.
 You’ll be trained under a journeyman welder or a master welder, depending on where you’re apprenticing.

 Can You Become a Welder with No Experience?

 In some rare instances, you may find a company needing a welder who is willing to provide training, even to someone without prior experience.
 Since welding is a skill-based occupation, some sort of formal education, either through a mentor or a welding program is highly recommended (and most often required).

 There are many industries in need of welders, so if you find a job posting that mentions “some experience preferred,” then don’t be shy about applying.
 Many companies are prepared to provide training if necessary.